Air photo of Palmer and surroundings © ASP Editions

 1986 Palmer 93p

 Tasted in April 2007.
 Dark red.
-It showed a superb nose of dark berries, tobacco and liquorice.
-Splendidly balanced with fine and long palate, plus lasting aftertaste.
+It showed a superb nose of dark berries, tobacco, and licorice.
+It was splendidly balanced with a delicate and long palate, plus a lasting aftertaste.
 It did remind in some way of 1996, but 1986 showed less intensity and fewer nuances.
-Nevertheless, this wine was a stupendous effort for the property and the one to satisfy many wine souls in the next 10-12 years.
+Nevertheless, this wine was a spectacular effort for the property and the one to satisfy many wine souls in the next 10-12 years.

 1985 Palmer 90p